aseldawy/CS167/Labs/Lab9/CS167-Lab9.md

     Hint: See [Lab 6](../Lab6/CS167-Lab6.md#iv-query-the-dataframe-using-dataframe-operators-45-minutes)

-    Print the schema and the first few lines to double check that the file was loaded correctly.
+    Print the schema and the first few lines to double-check that the file was loaded correctly.
 It should look like the following.

     ```text
     root